rkn2/MayfieldSimulations/README.md

 This repository implements a data analysis pipeline to process, analyze, and report on tornado damage data.
 Each script in the pipeline serves a specific purpose, handling data from initial cleaning to advanced model interpretability and report generation.

+### notes on things to add
+rfe should be run early in the process so i can figure out how many feature to cut it at i decided not to cluster here based on some analysis of the outputs and thinking about RFE first this will vary

+coefficient interp looks at the best model from 4.

 ### Pipeline Details

 The pipeline consists of the following scripts, executed sequentially by `main.py`: